jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

     in Amazon's console)
  3. Create a record set for the hosted zone
- 4. Add an A record alias (*Type: A*, *Alias: Yes*) to the record set to map my root domain `jamesmurty.com` to the **Amazon** URL for the authoritative S3 bucket, in my case `jamesmurty.com.s3-website-us-east-1.amazonaws.com`.
+ 4. Add an A record alias (*Type: A*, *Alias: Yes*) to the record set to map my root domain `james.murty.co` to the **Amazon** URL for the authoritative S3 bucket, in my case `james.murty.co.s3-website-us-east-1.amazonaws.com`.
     The target bucket should be selectable in the *Alias Target* drop down list.
- 5. Add a CNAME record to the record set to map the `www.jamesmurty.com` subdomain to the root domain `jamesmurty.com`.
+ 5. Add a CNAME record to the record set to map the `www.james.murty.co` subdomain to the root domain `james.murty.co`.

 Because I was migrating existing domains, at this point I also copied some additional DNS settings from my original DNS provided over to Route 53,